jhajek/Linux-text-book-part-1/Chapter-11/chapter-11.md

 ### ext3/ext4

-As filesystems became larger and the amount of data being written increased, the chances for data corruption or writes to fail became more evident and critical.
+By 2001, as filesystems became larger, the amount of data being written increased and the chances for data corruption or disk writes to fail became more evident and critical.
 The CPU could now handle to overhead of managing data writes to disk to ensure that those operations actually happened.

  *"A journaling file system is a file system that keeps track of changes not yet committed to the file system's main part by recording the intentions of such changes in a data structure known as a "journal", which is usually a circular log.
 In the event of a system crash or power failure, such file systems can be brought back online quicker with lower likelihood of becoming corrupted[^124][^125]."*